qualisys/paf-opensim-example/README.md

 ````
 cd "path to your Templates folder in paf-opensim-example project"
 ````
-4. Then you can run qtm2opensim.py script and add the path where you *.c3d files to be converted to trc and mot files.
+4. Then you can run qtm2opensim.py script and add the path where your *.c3d files to convert them to trc and mot files.
 To do that run in Anaconda Prompt (miniconda3) this command:
 ````
 python qtm2opensim.py --c3d_dir "add path here where your c3d files located"
 ````